-Since its inception in 1966, the Journalism program in the School of Media and Communication at Temple has graduated nearly 6,000 alumni who blaze trails and make their marks on the industry—from breaking national news and anchoring national broadcasts to earning prestigious awards (including seven Pulitzer Prizes) and pursuing advanced degrees.
+Since its inception in 1966, the Journalism program in the Klein College of Media and Communication at Temple has graduated nearly 6,000 alumni who blaze trails and make their marks on the industry—from breaking national news and anchoring national broadcasts to earning prestigious awards (including seven Pulitzer Prizes) and pursuing advanced degrees.

 Matthew Albasi ’12 and Max Pulcini ’13

 Max Pulcini and Matthew Albasi know these are perilous times for newspapers, but they bought one anyway.
 They use their publications, The Spirit of Riverwards and The Spirit of Penn’s Garden, and a website hub to create discussion and unite the diverse, changing and sometimes fractious Philadelphia neighborhoods of Bridesburg, Fishtown, Kensington, Northern Liberties and Port Richmond.
-Read more SMC news about Pulcini and Albasi.
+Read more Klein College news about Pulcini and Albasi.

 Steve Capus ’86